Trump says 'Crimea will stay with Russia' as he seeks end to war in Ukraine

 Trump’s frustration is growing as his effort to forge a deal between Ukraine and Russia has failed to achieve a breakthrough.

-Trump envoy Steve Witkoff was expected to meet with Putin in Moscow on Friday, their second meeting this month and the fourth since February.
+Trump envoy Steve Witkoff met with Putin in Moscow on Friday, their second meeting this month and the fourth since February.

+The Kremlin released a short video of Putin and Witkoff greeting each other.
+“How are you, Mr. President?”
+Witkoff could be heard saying.
+“Fine, just fine, thank you,” Putin responded in rare remarks in English, as the two shook hands.

+Putin’s foreign policy aide Yuri Ushakov and envoy for international cooperation Kirill Dmitriev joined the two at the table for the talks.

 Trump accused Zelenskyy on Wednesday of prolonging the "killing field" by refusing to surrender the Russia-occupied Crimea Peninsula as part of a possible deal.
 Russia illegally annexed that area in 2014.
 Zelenskyy has repeated many times during the war that recognizing occupied territory as Russian is a red line for his country.

-Trump and Ukrainian President Volodymyr Zelenskyy plan to arrive in Rome on Friday for the funeral of Pope Francis in the Vatican's St. Peter's Square on Saturday.
+Trump and Zelenskyy plan to arrive in Rome on Friday for the funeral of Pope Francis in the Vatican's St. Peter's Square on Saturday.
 It wasn't immediately clear if they would meet separately.

 Meanwhile, a senior Russian military officer was killed by a car bomb near Moscow on Friday, Russia's top criminal investigation agency said.